owendswang/VS2019-FFplay/README.md

 FFplay built with Visual Studio 2019

 ## Introduction
 This is a VS2019 C++ project of ffplay.
 But according to the complicated issues with licenses and copyrights, I didn't include any FFmpeg and SDL2 lib files.
 I only uploaded those source files I modified (Please follow their LGPL and GPL license when you use them).
 But you could add them by yourself according to the instructions below.
-So this repository only contains VS project and solution files.

 ## Versions
 - Source Files:            FFmpeg-n4.3.2